cbertolasio/Windows.Azure.Msbuild/readme.md

 * Download the code from this repo
 * Compile it
-* In your MSBuild script, make a reference to the 'CopyToAzureStorage' task (i.e. the task in this repo)
+* In your MSBuild script, make a reference to the 'CopyToAzureStorage' or 'CleanupAzureStorageContainers' task (i.e. the task in this repo)

 ## What properties do I need to set?
 Both tasks: